-Yamana's samples are selected down the entire length of the drill hole core, sawn in half with an electric diamond bladed core saw, and sampled prior to logging.
-Half core samples are selected by a geology technician or trained sampler.
-The samples are then placed in a numbered plastic bag along with a paper sample tag, and tied closed with a piece of string.
-Sample weight is approximately 3.5 kilograms.
-Six to eight samples are placed in a larger plastic bag, loaded onto a truck owned and driven by a locally based transport company, and driven to the ALS Chemex laboratory sample preparation facility in Goiania, State of Goiás.
+Samples are sawn in half with an electric diamond bladed core saw and sampled prior to logging.
+The samples are placed in a numbered plastic bag along with a paper sample tag and sealed.
+Sample weight is approximately 3.5 kg.
+Six to eight samples are placed in a larger plastic bag, loaded onto a truck owned and driven by a locally based transport company, and driven to the ALS Chemex laboratory sample preparation facility in Goiania, Goiás.